Richmond University Medical Center’s Breast Cancer Treatment

 Breast Cancer Treatments

 A breast cancer diagnosis can be stressful, but it’s important to keep in mind that there are many treatment options available to help you achieve the best possible outcome.
-Richmond University Medical Center’s Breast and Women’s Center offers multidisciplinary treatment planning, which allows your doctor to collaborate with a team of experts to identify the most beneficial treatments for your cancer.
+Richmond University Medical Center’s Comprehensive Breast and Imaging Center offers multidisciplinary treatment planning, which allows your doctor to collaborate with a team of experts to identify the most beneficial treatments for your cancer.

 You’ll also receive a breast cancer consultation, during which your doctor will share the information you need to understand your diagnosis and all the options available to you.
 During your consultation, one of the following procedures may be recommended: